 Washington Ronald Reagan

-Argentina has direct flights between North America, the UK, Europe, Australia and South Africa, and from nearly all South American countries.
+- Argentina has direct flights between North America, the UK, Europe, Australia and South Africa, and from nearly all South American countries.
 You can also fly to a neighboring country, such as Brazil or Chile, and continue overland to Argentina.

 Arrival Tips: Aeropuerto Internacional Ministro Pistarini (Ezeiza)

-Citizens from the United States, Canada and Australia have to pay a 'reciprocity fee' (tasa de reciprocidad) before flying into Argentina.
+- Citizens from Canada pay a 'reciprocity fee' (tasa de reciprocidad) before flying into Argentina.

-If you want to change money at Ezeiza, note that the cambios (exchange houses) there generally offer bad rates.
+- If you want to change money at Ezeiza, note that the cambios (exchange houses) there generally offer poor rates.
 Better rates are found at the local bank branch; after exiting customs into the reception hall, make a U-turn to the right to find Banco de la Nación’s small office.
 Its also has an ATM and is open 24 hours, though long lines are common.
 There are other ATMs at Ezeiza, too, all of which offer the official exchange rate.

-There’s a tourist information booth just beyond the city's 'Taxi Ezeiza' stand.
+- There’s a tourist-information booth just beyond the city's 'Taxi Ezeiza' stand.

 - Shuttle buses and taxis frequently run from Ezeiza to the center.
 If you have a connecting regional flight through a different airport, check with the airline to see if your ticket includes the shuttle between airports.

 - When flying out of Ezeiza, get there at least two to three hours before your international flight.
 Security and immigration lines can be long, and be aware that traffic is often bad getting to Ezeiza – it can take an hour or more to go the 35km from downtown Buenos Aires.